 Most UPJ obstructions are present at birth, an indication that structures of the ureter or kidney did not form correctly as the fetus was developing.

 In some cases an inherited tendency to obstructions will run in a family, but usually an obstruction appears in just a single family member.

-There are a number of different types of obstructions that may be present at birth, as follows:
+A number of different types of obstructions may be present at birth, such as:

-Less frequently, UPJ obstructions may form in adults as a result of kidney stones, upper urinary tract infections, surgery, or swelling in the urinary tract.
+Less frequently, UPJ obstructions may form in adults as a result of kidney stones, upper urinary tract infections, surgery, an abnormally crossing blood vessel or swelling in the urinary tract.